 The ideal temperature for dabbing is based on personal preference.
 Low temperature dabs generally produce a cleaner flavor and carry the least risk to wasting your concentrate.
 The variance for low temp dabs range from 600°F to 700°F. Going too far over 700°F is where things may get risky.
 Your concentrate may splatter at these high temperatures.
 Going below 600°F carries its own risks as well, as the nail may not be hot enough to vaporize all the concentrate.

-In most cases, you will not need to clean your e nail often, if at all.
+In most cases, you will not need to clean your electric dab nail often, if at all.
 If you do find that your enail has leftover residues you would like to remove there are a couple things you can do.
 One method involves heating the nail until the residues have dissipated.
 If that does not work or you want to try something else, you can simply use a tool to scrape the residues away.
 The electrical chassis should never need anything but a simple wipe down, preferably with a dry cloth to avoid damaging it.

-The Yocan Torch is a prime example of a portable and functional, quartz e nail.
+The Yocan Torch is a prime example of a portable and functional, quartz electric dab nail.
 It operates using a battery and has a loading compartment for wax concentrates.
 Inside the Yocan Torch there is a quartz coil atomizer, similar to handheld wax vaporizers.
 It also fits on most dab rigs right out of the box.
 Once you’ve loaded it and put it in place, using the Yocan is as easy as pressing a button.
-Its size and versatility makes it a real contender in the e nail marketplace.
+Its size and versatility makes it a real contender in the electric nail marketplace.